nautobot/nautobot/nautobot/docs/installation/nautobot.md

 $ echo "export NAUTOBOT_ROOT=/opt/nautobot" >> ~/.bashrc
 ```

-Next, reload the `.bashrc` file so that your `NAUTOBOT_ROOT` is set and display its value to verify it worked:
+Next, reload the `.bashrc` file so that your `NAUTOBOT_ROOT` gets set and then echo its value to verify it worked:

 ```no-highlight
 $ source ~/.bashrc